LearnersGuild/learning-os/game/stats/README.md

 ## Effective Membership Cycles (EMC)

-Total number of ECC a player joined a team in Deliberate Practice as a Team Member
+ECC calculated from all cycles completed as a Team Member.

 ## Preferred Goal Selection Percentage (PGSP)